soverenio/docs/docs/getting-started/quick-start.md

     2. Add the Soveren token to Docker.

-          [Register an account](https://app.soveren.io/sign-up), copy the Soveren token from the **Let's get started** page, and run:
+          [Create a gateway](../../administration/managing-gateways#create-a-gateway), copy the Soveren token displayed next to it, and run:

           ```
           export token=‘<soveren-token-from-your-account-on-soveren.io>’
           ```

-         You only see your Soveren token once, when creating a gateway.
-If you missed the moment and cannot find the token, [create a new gateway](https://app.soveren.io/gateways) and return to Step #1.

     3. Сonfigure Soveren gateway to proxy the traffic for your services.

           Edit the `configs/traefik_configs/conf.d/20-replicator.yaml` config and set the `url` parameter in the section `services` to point to your service: